Mrudhulesh/Image-Compression-using-2-D-DCT/README.md

 Analysis of image quality using PSNR.
 Visualization of original and reconstructed images and their DFT magnitude spectrum.

+## Original Image
+original_image.png

+## Reconstructed Image (50% Coefficients)
+reconstructed_image_50.png

+## Reconstructed Image (75% Coefficients)
+reconstructed_image_75.png

 ## Technologies Used
 MATLAB
 Image and signal processing techniques
 ## Contributing
 Feel free to fork this repository and submit pull requests to contribute.
 You can also open issues to suggest improvements or report bugs.

+## Troubleshooting
+If you encounter issues with MATLAB not recognizing the mydct2 function, ensure that your Image Processing Toolbox is installed and updated.

 ## Authors
 Kurapati Mrudhulesh